IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

     (Required for new resource) The guid of the space in which the instance will be created

+  parameters (False, dict, None)
+    Arbitrary parameters to pass along to the service broker.
+Must be a JSON object

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

   service (True, str, None)
     (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc